 A guardianship provides essential protection when documents such as durable powers of attorney have not been put in place before an individual becomes incapacitated.
 This situation frequently occurs when a special needs child becomes an adult or an older person loses the ability to make decisions due to dementia.
 To obtain guardianship, someone must file a petition with the court explaining why the person needs a guardian and who is qualified to be appointed.

-An examination by physician, psychologist, or psychiatrist must be attached to the Petition explaining the physical or psychological needs for guardianship.
-Notices of the proceeding are given to the individual and to others who are interested.
-A Guardian Ad Litem, who acts as the court’s eyes and ears, will be appointed and will interview the potential ward, review the circumstances of the situation, and report back to the judge.
+An examination by a physician must be attached to the petition explaining the physical or psychological needs for guardianship.
+Notices of the proceeding are given to the individual and others who are interested.
+A Guardian Ad Litem, who acts as the court’s eyes and ears, will be appointed to interview the potential ward, review the circumstances of the situation, and report back to the judge.
 At the court hearing, a judge will hear evidence about why the person needs a guardian.

 Generally, a family member will act as a guardian for another family member.
 However, a guardian can also be a friend or a professional, such as a public guardian, a bank, or a not-for-profit agency.
 In the end, the court decides who will be guardian and how much authority to give them.

 A Guardianship of the Person allows an appointed individual to make decisions about living arrangements, personal needs, and medical care.
 Alternatively, a Guardianship of the Estate is appointed to decide about finances and property.
 The same person or agency could be appointed to make both types of decisions.

 If you are appointed as a guardian, the court’s order will tell you what decisions you are allowed to make.
 You must understand the line between what you can decide and the rights that your ward retains based on their values and needs.
 Being a guardian for someone else requires frequent contact with the court and your attorney at Elder Law & Estate Planning Attorneys of Illinois, LLC, to make sure you are acting in your ward’s best interests.